The Common Denominator of Success

 Do you know what success is?
 It of course depends on your perspective — where you sit, who you are, and what matters to you.

 More importantly, do you know what it takes to be successful?
 That is, what do you need to do to achieve success as you define it?

 There’s a variety of leadership traits that we can identify in successful people.
 Things like wisdom, good communication, humanity, and all of the other topics we cover on the Timeless Leadership podcast.
 (Episode Archive | Follow on your favorite podcast platform)

 Those virtues are admirable and worthy of pursuit.
 But they’re lofty and may take years to master, particularly as you’re awaiting that first opportunity to lead people.
 Without the requisite position, some of them are difficult to practice.

-But the common denominator success — one trait that’s practical and practicable — the secret of every successful person is forming the habit of doing things that failures don’t like to do.
+But the common denominator of success — one trait that’s practical and practicable — the secret of every successful person is: forming the habit of doing things that failures don’t like to do.